wbleonard/atlas-vector-search-video/README.md

 # Atlas Vector Search Across Videos
 ## Introduction
-This demo is a prototype of how Atlas Vector Search could be used to find videos with relevent content - requiring that no descriptive metadata be stored along with the videos.
+This demo is a prototype of how Atlas Vector Search could be used to find videos with relevant content - requiring that no descriptive metadata be stored along with the videos.

 To begin, image stills are extracted from the videos at a configurable number of seconds.
 The images (frames) are then encoded into a 768 dimensional dense vector space.
-The vector, along with the name of the video are stored into MongoDB Atlas.
-For the purpose of this demo, no other descriptive meta data about the video is stored.
+The vector, along with the name of the video, are stored into MongoDB Atlas.
+For the purpose of this demo, no other descriptive metadata about the video is stored.

 Then, using an Atlas Vector Search index, we demonstrate how the video library can be queried for content.
 The results include the name of the video and the second marker where the queried content was found.